d-lopes/options-advisor/README.md

 The following use case is currently supported: **scan all available options for one or more stocks in a time frame**

-Information about stock options for the [underlyings](<https://www.investopedia.com/terms/u/underlying.asp>) are loaded in bulk based on your watchlist, filtered based on the given criteria and either printed on screen or stored on your file system.
+Information about stock options for the [underlyings](<https://www.investopedia.com/terms/u/underlying.asp>) are loaded in bulk based on your watchlist ([example](./resources/samples/settings.example.json)), filtered based on the given criteria and either printed on screen or stored on your file system.

 Highlighted criteria which you can filter on: